Classic Lemon Bars

 Instructions

-- Preheat oven to 350F degrees.
-Line a 13 x 9 inch baking pan with aluminum foil and spray with non-stick cooking spray.
+- Preheat oven to 350°F. Line a baking sheet with aluminum foil and spray with non-stick cooking spray.
 Set aside.

 MAKE CRUST: